 The opinionism of the Pharisees can be seen in Matthew 12, when they accused the disciples of working on the Sabbath by plucking grain (even though the law permitted them to do so).
 It is seen again in Matthew 15, when the Pharisees criticized the disciples for not washing their hands when they ate.
 In neither case had the disciples sinned, yet the Pharisees condemned them as if they were in sin.
 Could the same be true of us today?

-I have heard brethren speak disparagingly of those who use modern translations of the Bible, put up a Christmas tree in their living room, wear cross charms on their necklace, drink an occasional glass of wine, or let their wives work outside the home.
-I have also heard brethren criticize congregations for not having longer sermons, for not having two services on Sunday, for not using “Church of Christ” on the sign, for not requiring the sisters to wear dresses during worship, or for having a steeple on the roof of the church building.
-Sadly, I have been guilty of such “oppressive opinionism” myself!
+I have heard brethren speak disparagingly of those who use modern translations of the Bible, put up a Christmas tree in their living room, wear cross charms on their necklace, dress casually for worship services, drink an occasional glass of wine, or let their wives work outside the home.
+I have also heard brethren criticize congregations for not having longer sermons, for not having two services on Sunday, for not using “Church of Christ” on the sign, or for having a steeple on the roof of the church building.
+Sadly, I have been guilty of this myself!